-The Race IndyCar Podcast host JR Hildebrand explains his ranking of the top 10 drivers this season, which is also debated on this week’s episode of the show
+The Race IndyCar Podcast host JR Hildebrand explains his ranking of the top 10 drivers this season, which is also debated on the show

 As I discovered after our mid-season driver rankings for The Race IndyCar Podcast, there are some mild complications that come with rating your fellow drivers as an active competitor.
 But it was such an interesting process to consider that I’m back for more.